rdinch/MathResourceStudio-Help/docs/getting-started/create-a-new-document.md

 ### Options Panel (Right)

-Customize the selected activity or worksheet element:
+Customize the selected exercise set or worksheet element (the active element will have a blue border):

+- Number of questions

 - Problem difficulty